 But What’s It All Mean?

-The cherries and eye sockets seem to be stand-ins for seeds & eggs.
+The cherries and eye sockets seem to be stand-ins for spermatozoa & eggs.
 I don’t really want to think about what that might mean.

 Up, Up and Away